- Swedish Railway Models

 11402 – The only model in Auhagen’s range that could be used in a Swedish diorama without modification is this kit; an apartment block, typical in the larger towns and cities.

-There are a number of models in Heljan’s range.
-Availability is uncertain, however.
+There were a number of models in Heljan’s range.

 - 137 – This is a Swedish farm comprising a small house and barn.